-The tax-free personal allowance remains at £12,570 and there is no change to the higher-rate allowance with it remaining at £50,271. this was expected, with the Chancellor of the Exchequer announcing that the personal allowance rates will remain frozen until 2026.
+The tax-free personal allowance remains at £12,570 and there is no change to the higher-rate allowance with it remaining at £50,271.
+Personal allowance rates will remain frozen until 2028.
 We have summarised the figures in the table below.

 The earnings threshold for repayment of student loans has been increased on some but not all plans.
 Summarised below.

 |Plan 1 loans||£20,195||£22,015|

 The national minimum and National living wage has increased by 92p.
 The increase is summarised below.

 |Hourly minimum for over 23's||£9.50||£10.42||92p|

 Inheritance Tax 2023/24

 The tax-free threshold remains at £325,000 and is frozen until 2026.
 The additional rate that applies to property passed directly to a descendant remains at £175,000, meaning the total that can be passed on to direct descendants (including property) remains at £500,000.

 Don't forget: Passing on assets to a spouse is tax-free and that spouse can then make use of both allowances, meaning a married couple can increase their total IHT free allowance to £1,000,000.